w4rpnine/10x-knowtes-backend/.ai/api-plan.md

 1. **Note Management**:
    - Notes are always associated with a topic
    - Notes are formatted in Markdown
+   - Notes are returned nested within their parent topics in the GET /topics endpoint
+   - Notes can be queried independently through the notes endpoints

 2. **AI Summary Generation**:
    - Implemented as an synchronous process